 "Retail sales of farm and garden produce and wine grown, reared or produced on-site or handicrafts produced on the site where the access is onto a State Highway.
+Discretion is restricted to:

 - a.
 Access safety and transportation effects; - b.
 On-site parking." - 949.
 Notified Rule 24.4.15 related to a permitted activity, worded: